 Researchers have developed a new method for upcycling abundant, seemingly low-value plastics into high-quality liquid products, such as motor oils, lubricants, detergents, and even cosmetics.
 The discovery also improves on current recycling methods that result in cheap, low-quality plastic products.

-The catalytic method serves a one-two punch by removing plastic pollution from the environment and contributing to a circular economy.
+The catalytic method serves as a one-two punch by removing plastic pollution from the environment and contributing to a circular economy.

-Northwestern University, Argonne National Laboratory and Ames Laboratory led the multi-institutional team.
+Northwestern University, Argonne National Laboratory, and Ames Laboratory led the multi-institutional team.

 “There are certainly things we can do as a society to reduce consumption of plastics in some cases.
 But there will always be instances where plastics are difficult to replace, so we really want to see what we can do to find value in the waste.” — Aaron D. Sadow

 “Our team is delighted to have discovered this new technology that will help us get ahead of the mounting issue of plastic waste accumulation,” said Northwestern’s Kenneth R. Poeppelmeier, who contributed to the research.
 “Our findings have broad implications for developing a future in which we can continue to benefit from plastic materials, but do so in a way that is sustainable and less harmful to the environment and potentially human health.”